polypoly-eu/polyPod/platform/core/README.md

 ## Building

 On most systems, you can simply run `make`, and that will handle everything.

-Note: On Windows you will have to use a bash terminal, like GitBash.
+It is required to run `make` in a bash terminal which contains the necessary dependencies - curl, make, unzip.
+MacOS and Linux systems terminal should already have everything needed.
+On Windows, a terminal like [GitBash](https://gitforwindows.org) is needed.

 ## Testing